achmadxlubis/achmadxlubisproject/README.md

 ## 👨‍💻 My Role in This Project

-In this project, I worked as a **Technical Team Member**, responsible for the **hands-on development and implementation of the landing page execution**.
+In this project, I worked as a **Technical Team**, responsible for the **hands-on development and implementation of the landing page execution**.

 My responsibilities include: